 Your night doesnt have to end just because the pubs have closed.
 Dublin has some great late-night venues, such as The Sugar Club, Whelans, Vicar Street and The Village, where you can find fantastic live music of all varieties.
 If you want to hit the clubs, you can try old favourites, such as Lillies Bordello and Renards, the huge superclub Spirit or the fashionable Spy.
 And dance music aficionados will love the cool tunes and visiting DJs at The Vaults, The Hub and Wax.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at UCD Michael Smurfit Graduate Business School!
+Some of these might help you to study for a Master at UCD Michael Smurfit Graduate Business School!